 The BTW number is the VAT, or turnover tax number.
 You need it for filing your VAT return and paying VAT in the Netherlands.
 You receive a VAT number when you register your business with the Netherlands Chamber of Commerce KVK - that is, if the Dutch Tax Administration deems you to be an entrepreneur for VAT purposes.
 They take this decision based on the information you provide when you register at the KVK.
 If your business is based abroad, but has to pay VAT in the Netherlands, you need to register with the Dutch Tax Administration.
 To look up a VAT number, or to read more about VAT numbers, read the article Using and checking VAT numbers.

 As of 1 January 2020, all Dutch businesses that are not legal entities, so eenmanszaken (sole proprietorships) and partnerships like VOFs and maatschappen, will use two VAT numbers: their VAT identification number, for all transactions with suppliers and clients; and their VAT tax number, for all correspondence with the Dutch Tax Administration.
-If you do business with Dutch businesses, be sure to find out if their VAT number has changed to a VAT identification number, and what it is, before 1 January 2020.
+If you do business with Dutch businesses, be sure to find out if their VAT number has changed to a VAT identification number, and what it is.
 If your business is based in the Netherlands and has received a VAT identification number, be sure to notify your customers and suppliers in time, and adjust your invoices and website.

 What is a KVK number or HR number?